Kind of, according to some scientists in Norway.

 In the rasping, screamed words of Cro-Mags, "World peace can't be done.
 It just can't exist."
-Then again, one of the band's former members was arrested for stabbing two of the current members last summer, so they're maybe not the best source to rely on when it comes to matters of peace.
+Then again, one of the band's former members was arrested for stabbing two of the current members this past summer, so they're maybe not the best source to rely on when it comes to matters of peace.

 I spoke to Håvard Hegre from the University of Oslo to find out how the world is going to get better.